-We protect our environment through effective management and operation of our wastewater collection, water reuse, resource recovery and treatment systems.
-We strive to manage our resources in a sustainable, environmentally responsible manner.
+We protect our environment through effective management and operation of our wastewater collection, treatment, water reuse, and resource recovery systems.
+We manage our resources in an environmentally responsible manner.

-We always do our best to provide excellent service to you.
-We lead the industry in engaging our customers, and we extend to you a sincere invitation for opportunities to participate in decisions important to you.
+We provide excellent service to our customers.
+We are leaders in engaging our customers and stakeholders and provide them meaningful opportunities to participate in decisions that are important to them.

-We value our employees as our most important resource, so we provide them competitive compensation and a safe, rewarding work environment that promotes diversity and equal opportunity for all.
-In fact, OWASA has been designated as a Certified Orange County Living Wage Employer for years.
+We value our employees as our most important resource.
+We provide them competitive compensation and a safe and rewarding work environment that promotes diversity and equal opportunity for all.

 We embrace the principles of environmental, social and economic sustainability.
-We endeavor to optimize our local water resources and promote staunch conservation of water, energy and other natural resources.
+We strive to make the highest and best us of our local water resources and to promote conservation of water, energy, and other natural resources.

-We are here to serve you, and we are here to help the community.
-We provide services consistent with the growth management and land-use plans of Orange County, the Town of Carrboro and the Town of Chapel Hill.
-We maintain open and positive communication with our member governments and neighboring water utilities, and we cooperate in regional initiatives when appropriate and consistent with OWASA’s commitment to the communities we serve.
+We provide services consistent with the growth management and land use plans of the Town of Carrboro, the Town of Chapel Hill, and Orange County.
+We maintain open and positive communications with our governments and neighboring water utilities and cooperate in regional initiatives where appropriate and consistent with OWASA's commitment to our member governments.

-We constantly seek innovation and creative methods to accomplish our mission and enhance our services.
+We seek innovation and creative methods to accomplish our mission and enhance our services.